qoo7972365/SliverMoveMoveCleint/README.md

 ## Module List
 - **Pam Logger**: Logs PAM authentication events to a specified location.
+- **SSH known host Search in all user**: Searches for SSH hosts in all users.
+(Not Available Under Working now)
 - **Credential Search (Files)**: Searches for credentials in the file system.
 (Not Available Under Working now)
 - **Credential Search (Memory)**: Searches for credentials in memory.
 (Not Available Under Working now)
-- **SSH known host Search in all user**: Searches for SSH hosts in all users.
-(Not Available Under Working now)

-## Project Structure

-- `main.go` - The main entry point of the program, containing the implementation of all modules.
-- `go.mod` & `go.sum` - Go dependency management files.
-- `modified_file.conf` - Example configuration file showing how to modify PAM files.

-## Contribution Guidelines

-If you find any issues or have suggestions for improvements, feel free to submit an Issue or Pull Request.
-For more detailed contribution guidelines, refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file (if available).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.